moyashi170607/suika2-with-snippets/README.md

 ## What is the Suika2's Development Goal?

-**"The New Standard for Visual Novel Creation"**, in the era of 2020s and beyond, is the goal of the Suika2 development.
+**"The New Standard for Visual Novel Creation"**, in the era of 2020s and beyond, is the current goal of the Suika2 development.

 ## What are the Suika2's Mission, Vision and Values (MVV)?